 POSTED: June 19, 2019

 If shipper books an FCL (Full Container Load) container then shipper owns exclusevely full container.
 A full container load (FCL) is loaded and unloaded under the risk and account of one shipper and only one consignee.
 The cargo in the container need not have fully loaded cargo in the container.
-Let the cargo be half loaded or quarter loaded container, if booked by one shipper under one shipment, the said shipment is called FCL shipment.
+Let the cargo be half loaded or quarter loaded container.

 - How to ship a car overseas?